XingMXTeam/maoxunxing.com/content/posts/react-1/index.en.md

 ---
-title: "AI Prompt Templates"
+title: "React Diary#1：Suspense"
 description: "how to write prompt"
 date: 2024-07-07
 images:
-  - llm-help-code/a.jpg
+  - react-1/a.png
 ---

-## Design
+## Why Design This ?

 React.Suspense is specifically designed for handling asynchronous components, like code-splitting with React.lazy, data fetching with concurrent features, or integrating with libraries like Relay for asynchronous data loading.